• Ελληνικά

 The second time, they left with the retreat of the Greek army after its defeat in Asia Minor, in August 1922, this time for good.

-The total evacuation of the village took place on the 23rd of August 1922 when the last inhabitants of Peramos, around 2000, hired a boat of British ownership ” Cavelpark” and managed to embark 2.000 souls with most of their household, some animals and other belongings as well as their remaining crops.
+The total evacuation of the village took place on the 23rd of August 1922 when the last inhabitants of Peramos, around 2000, hired a boat of British ownership ” Cavelpark” and managed to embark 2.000 souls with most of their houshold, animals and other belongings as well as their remaining crops.

 https://nickkouzos.com/images/Welcom3.jpg